ctyeong/ctyeong.github.io/publications.md

 ***Choi, T.*** and T. P. Pavlic (2020):
 [*Automatic Discovery of Motion Patterns that Improve Learning Rate in Communication-Limited Multi-Robot Systems.* ](https://ieeexplore.ieee.org/abstract/document/9235218){:target="_blank"}
 In: Proceedings of the IEEE 2020 International Conference on Multisensor Fusion and Integration (MFI 2020).
-Virtual conference.
+Karlsruhe, Germany (Virtual).

 Kang, S., ***T. Choi*** and T. P. Pavlic.
 (2020):
 [*How Far Should I Watch?
 Quantifying the Effect of Various Observational Capabilities on Long-range Situational Awareness in Multi-robot Teams.*](https://ieeexplore.ieee.org/document/9196255){:target="_blank"}
 In: Proceedings of the 1st IEEE International Conference on Autonomic Computing and Self-Organizing Systems (ACSOS 2020).
-Virtual conference.
+Washington, DC, USA (Virtual).

 ***Choi, T.***, S. Kang, and T. P. Pavlic.
 (2020):
 [*Learning Local Behavioral Sequences to Better Infer Non-local Properties in Real Multi-robot Systems.*](https://ieeexplore.ieee.org/document/9196728){:target="_blank"}
 In: Proceedings of the 2020 IEEE International Conference on Robotics and Automation (ICRA 2020).
-Virtual conference.
+Paris, France (Virtual).

 ***Choi, T.***, T. P. Pavlic, and A. Richa.
 (2017):
 [*Automated Synthesis of Scalable Algorithms for Inferring Non-Local Properties to Assist in Multi-Robot Teaming.*](https://ieeexplore.ieee.org/document/8256320){:target="_blank"}
-In: Proceedings of the 2017 IEEE International Conference on Automation Science and Engineering (CASE 2017), Xi'an, China.
+In: Proceedings of the 2017 IEEE International Conference on Automation Science and Engineering (CASE 2017).
+Xi'an, China.

 ***Choi, T.*** and H. Na.
 (2016):
 [*Stealthy Behavior Simulations based on Cognitive Data.*](https://www.koreascience.or.kr/article/JAKO201614137725963.page){:target="_blank"}